subvisual/subvisual.com/src/posts/2017-04-24-design-sprints-and-the-academia.md

 tags:
   - design
   - general
+intro: >
-intro: "To be honest, before this fall I had never taken part of a Design Sprint.
-It"
+  To be honest, before this fall I had never taken part of a Design Sprint.
+It always seemed like a toy for the big boys in startups to play with.
+Then Eaze happened...
 ---

 To be honest, before this fall I had never taken part of a Design Sprint.
 It